Skip to main content

 Best Practices

-1. Clear Context: Provide clear context that helps the model understand the situation
+1. Clear Context: Provide clear context in Instruction that helps the model understand the situation

-2. Appropriate Responses: Ensure responses match the expected behavior
+2. Appropriate Responses: Ensure InstructionOutput responses match the expected behavior

 3. Consistent Patterns: Use consistent instruction patterns throughout your protocol